sdc/moodle-local_leapwebservices/readme.md

 5. Create a new role ("web services") with appropriate protocol capabilities allowed (**webservice/rest:use**).
 Click on **Administration (block) &rarr; Site Administration &rarr; Users &rarr; Permissions &rarr; Define roles**, and click on **Add role**.

+    **TODO: This has changed slightly in Moodle 2.7, with the addition of an extra step (page) and some expanded options.
+Edit and amend appropriately.**

     Type in a relevant short (internal) name and a full (human readable) name, as well as a description (will only be seen by admins).
 Ignore *Role archetype*.
 Check only the **system** check box.
 Search for and **allow** the following capabilities:

     **Web service: REST protocol**